Benjamin-Ogunsade/Deploying-a-Web-Server-in-Azure/README.md

 For this project, you will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.

 ### Getting Started
-1. Clone the startee repository
+1. Clone the starter repository

 2. Create your infrastructure as code